Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/13-Closures/README.md

 ## Why you should know this

-You probably have already used closures by now without noticing or without knowing exactly how they work.
+You probably have already used closures by now without noticing 😯

 Closures are a powerful way of writing code that performs and looks better.

 They are also present in many programming languages so knowing how they work will help you recognize them when working in other type of projects.

 <!-- > -->